 The ADR process is a structured negotiation process in which an independent person, the ADR practitioner, assists the parties to identify and discuss options to resolve their dispute.
 The focus is on the interests of the parties rather than their adopted position and aims to avoid expensive and lengthy court proceedings.

 The ASBFEO maintains a specialist panel of ADR practitioners across each state and territory.
 All practitioners are accredited under the National Mediator Accreditation Standards system.
-Whilst the majority of the practitioners are practising lawyers, they are not able to provide legal advice as part of the ADR process.
+Whilst the majority of the practitioners are practicing lawyers, they are not able to provide legal advice as part of the ADR process.